Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Klaus on the brink of tears after Roger rudely tells him that he's not a pet because nobody loves him.

 Stan not winning the respect of his neighbors in "I Can't Stan You".
-Sure he is a jerkass but he just wants tobe loved.
+While Stan is a Jerkass for most of time, he just wants tobe loved.

 The subplot with Lindsay dying from staph infection after breaking her leg in soccer on "Adventures In Hayley-Sitting".